 Reducing Lead In Water Exposure

 Replace plumbing fixtures: Faucets, fittings, and valves currently in your home may contain lead.
 Prior to January 2014, plumbing fixtures with up to 8% lead were legally sold in the U.S. Since then new plumbing fixtures sold in the U.S. are now required to have “not more than a weighted average of 0.25% lead,” essentially lead-free.

-Under the law, in place for more than four years, new products intended for contact with drinking water have the lowest possible lead content.
+Under the law, new products intended for contact with drinking water have the lowest possible lead content.
 Replacing older plumbing fixtures with lead-free products can further reduce the potential for lead exposure in your home.

 Run Water: When the water has not been used for several hours, run the cold water tap for 2-3 minutes before using it for drinking or cooking.
 This flushes away any lead-containing water— at a cost of about two cents per flush.

 Lead dissolves more easily in hot water, so use cold water from a flushed faucet to drink, cook, or prepare baby formula.

 Do not boil water to remove lead.
 Boiling does not reduce or remove lead.